 Research on the course and treatment of anxiety in older adults lags behind that of other mental conditions such as depression and Alzheimer's.

-Until a few years ago, anxiety disorders were believed to decline with age.
+Until recently, doctors believed that anxiety disorders declined with age.
 That’s because older patients are less likely to report psychiatric symptoms and more likely to emphasize their physical complaints.

 But experts now recognize that aging and anxiety are not mutually exclusive: Anxiety is as common among the old as among the young.
 In fact, many older adults with an anxiety disorder had one when they were younger.